synfonaut/Open-Directory/README.md

  - condense tip if same author gets multiple
  - need algorithm to calculate
 * disappear and rerender money button (otherwise people might accidentally post wrong content)
+* should categories count as entries in the num?

 ### design/ux
 * better design